 SS Jaguars’ activities were put on hold during the Second World War years.

 As peace returned to the British shores, Lyons was ready and willing to continue his dream of developing Jaguar Cars into a market leader not only in the sports touring sector but also to build luxury saloons.

-With cars usually styled by Sir William himself, and the engineering department masterfully managed by William Heynes, almost every post-war Jaguar was not only a work of art but a fast car with colossal character.
+With cars usually styled by Sir William himself, and the engineering department masterfully managed by William Heynes, almost every post-war Jaguar was not only a work of art but a fast car blessed with colossal character.